-Note: Factors don't do substring matching against env name, instead every hyphenated expression is split by - and if ALL the factors in an expression are also factors of an env then that condition is considered hold.
+Note: Factors don't do substring matching against env name, instead every hyphenated expression is split by - and if ALL of its non-negated factors and NONE of its negated ones are also factors of an env then that condition is considered to hold for that env.

-For example, environment py26-mysql:
+For example, environment py36-mysql-!dev:

-- could be matched with expressions py26, py26-mysql, mysql-py26, - but not with py2 or py26-sql.
+- would be matched by expressions py36, py36-mysql or mysql-py36, - but not py2, py36-sql or py36-mysql-dev.